How It Works

 - Clear before/after comparison if you test tap vs. filtered water

-- See how your water compares to other homes in our database
+- See how your water compares to other homes on The Water Map

 What We Detect